 I’m a woman; how can I get the right pair of basketball sneakers for me?

-Basketball is a male-dominated sport; so basketball sneakers on sale and for sale are usually for men.
-There are basketball shoes for women, but they are exemptions rather than the rule.
+Basketball is a male-dominated sport; so the basketball sneakers on sale and for sale are usually for men.
+Still, there are basketball shoes that are available in sizes for women such as 12th KD shoe from Nike.

 There is no doubt, though, that the technologies that we talk about will be as helpful to women as they are to men.
 Hence, getting a pair of men’s basketball shoes for yourself isn’t such a bad idea; you just have to learn to get the right size.
 As a rule of thumb, a woman’s size is equivalent to one and a half to two numerical sizes down in the men’s scale.
 For example, if you are a size 8, you should get a size 6.5 or 6 from the men’s department.